How to Grow Luffa In Your Garden

 Water

-Keep the soil moist, but avoid overwatering.
-It needs at least 1 inch of water per week.
+You need to keep the soil consistently moist, aiming for about 1 inch of water per week.

 Read more